aspose-cells/Aspose.Cells-Doc-md/reportingservices/getting-started/supported-version-maps/_index.md

 url: /reportingservices/supported-version-maps/
 ---

-There are 7 kinds of version Aspose.Cells.ReprotingSerivces.dll in Aspose.Cells.ReportingServices.DLLs_xx.xx.zip.
+There are 7 kinds of versions Aspose.Cells.ReprotingSerivces.dll in Aspose.Cells.ReportingServices.DLLs_xx.xx.zip.
 They support different Microsoft report server products.
-Aspose.Cells.ReportingServices.Msi only support for Microsoft SQL Server 2008 Reporting Services and later products.
+Aspose.Cells.ReportingServices.Msi only support Microsoft SQL Server 2008 Reporting Services and later products.

 **List of supported product versions for the latest version of Aspose.Cells for Reporting Services:**